 Whilst that is a drastic example, this type of thinking permutates throughout different areas in society.
 Many problems or issues are usually solved by analogy, we tend to look at what others have done and use that as a basis for how we should do it.
 Many industries operate on this principle, they will rely on copying what was done in previous years and then continue to follow that plan without questioning or even considering whey they are doing it, or the intentions of why it was put in place.

 Consider being a horse breeder in the early 1900’s.
-If you were reasoning by analogy you would probably assume your biggest threat would be better horses; however, you would soon find out there’s something else which puts your business model under immense strain: the motor vehicle.
+If you were reasoning by analogy you would probably assume your biggest threat would be better horses; however, you would soon find out there’s something else that puts your business model under immense strain: the motor vehicle.

 When you are looking to do something different, take the road less travelled or spot new emerging threats, going back to first principles and understanding somethings origin and original intentions are paramount.

-First principles as Aristotle put it are “the first basis from which a thing is known” or a more practical definition from Rene Descartes is “systematically doubting everything until you are left with unquestionable truths”.
+First-principles as Aristotle put it are “the first basis from which a thing is known” or a more practical definition from Rene Descartes is “systematically doubting everything until you are left with unquestionable truths”.

 In short, it is about breaking a problem down into its smallest parts, understanding them and then building from there.